jasontbradshaw/gapbuffer/README.md

 The `gapbuffer` class handles this manipulation internally, so all a user has to do is use it like one would use the `array` module.
-Inserts and deletes that are near the same location should show near linear behavior on the length of the inserted content, as long as the content doesn't exceed the average size of the gap.
+Inserts and deletes that are near the same location should show near-linear behavior on the length of the inserted content, as long as the content doesn't exceed the average size of the gap.